Send the link below via email or IMCopy

 How and Why is it Used?

-Rhetoric is used to appeal to an audience in order to win favor for one's argument.
+Rhetoric is used to appeal to an audience to win favor for one's argument.

 It can be abused (propaganda, subversive messages)